Britain and Ireland to host EURO 2028

 UEFA finally confirmed the hosts and venues for this prestigious tournament on Tuesday.

-After the joint bid from England, Northern Ireland, Republic of Ireland, Scotland and Wales was deemed successful, all 10 venues were finally confirmed.
+After the joint bid from England, Northern Ireland, the Republic of Ireland, Scotland and Wales was deemed successful, all 10 venues were finally confirmed.
 They are: Wembley Stadium (London), Principality Stadium (Cardiff), Tottenham Hotspur Stadium (London), Etihad Stadium (Manchester), Everton Stadium (Liverpool), St. James’ Park (Newcastle), Villa Park (Birmingham), Hampden Park (Glasgow), Aviva Stadium (Dublin) and Casement Park (Belfast).

-As for Villa Park, England has not played in the Second City since 2005, when the Three Lions played out a 0 – 0 friendly draw against the Netherlands.
+As for Villa Park, England has not played in the Second City since 2005, when the Three Lions drew 0–0 against the Netherlands in a friendly.

 Mark Bullingham, the Chief Executive Officer at the Football Association, had this to say following the announcement of the UK and Ireland’s successful joint bid (via The Guardian): “It’s something we’ve been working really hard on during the last few years.
 We’re looking forward to putting on a fantastic tournament.
 It’s a brilliant day for the country.